Mr-Quin/fullstack-monorepo/README.md

 ## Requirements

-This project requires Node 16 or above, npm, and PostgresSQL database.
+This project requires Node 16 or above, npm, and Postgres database.
 The project was developed using PostgresSql 14.2.

 ## Setting up